React, JavaScript, Next.js, and the App Router: Where Each Fits

 Why choose it today?Great for many sites and still supported; simplest mental model for “URL → page file.”Better when you want scalable structure for shared UI, long-lived navigation, and predictable composition.

-You can see that “URL becomes a `page` module” behavior in how each blog post exports the same Next.js building blocks.
-For example, pages typically set metadata and then render a reusable BlogArticle wrapper.
+You can see the “URL becomes a `page` module” pattern in how we structure our blog: each post’s `page` module pulls in the same Next.js building blocks.
+Those modules typically set metadata and then render a reusable BlogArticle wrapper.

 A simple analogy is a library.
 The URL is the call number on the spine.
-The App Router is the catalog system that tells you which aisle, which shelf, and which exact book you should pull.
-The `page.tsx` file is the book itself—the content and structure that gets shown.
+The App Router is the catalog system that tells you which aisle, which shelf, and which exact book to pull.
+The `page.tsx` file is the book itself—the content and structure that get shown.

 export const metadata: Metadata = {